green-code-initiative/creedengo-javascript-test-project/README.md

 ### 1. Setup local environment

-First, follow [this complete guide](https://github.com/green-code-initiative/ecoCode-common/blob/main/doc/INSTALL.md#howto-install-sonarqube-dev-environment) to install your local SonarQube development environment. \
+First, follow [this complete guide](https://github.com/green-code-initiative/creedengo-common/blob/main/doc/HOWTO.md#installing-local-environment-local-sonarqube) to install your local SonarQube development environment. \
-Then, check that _ecoCode_ rules are enabled in the quality profile that will be used during the analysis.
+Then, check that _creedengo_ rules are enabled in the quality profile that will be used during the analysis.

 You will also need some JavaScript tools installed on your computer: